Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Verdict: The Generac wins, generally coming in at a lower cost.

 The bottom line?
-The Honda is the overall better performer with more robust motor, longer run time and higher fuel efficiency.
+The Honda is the overall better performer with more robust motor, longer run time, and higher fuel efficiency.
 It also has a 120 DC output, the lack of which is a real downside for the Generac.

-Having said that, for a lower price, the Generac still offers impressive features and has an awesome digital display as well as rivalling and beating the Honda at the noise levels.
+Having said that, for a lower price, the Generac still offers impressive features and has an awesome digital display as well as rivaling and beating the Honda at the noise levels.
 Which one will you choose?